danpla/dpscreenocr/doc/manual.md

 *   **Pressing the [hotkey] has no effect**

-    * This hotkey is probably used by another program.
+    This hotkey is probably used by another program.
 Try to choose another key combination.

-    * (Unix) Are you using Wayland?
-It's not yet supported.
-If possible, switch to X11 session.

 *   **"Run executable" has no effect**